tertub2/tertub2/README.md

 ### Hey!
 I'm Tertuliano Moreno, AKA tertub2 👋

-📊 I am currently an BI Analyst Maceió, AL area, performing analyses in more than 6000 products and businesses allocated in the areas of the healthcare, wage/labor, occupational safety, professional education, etc. industries.
+📊 I am currently an Data Analyst/Engineer, performing analyses in more than 6000 products and businesses allocated in the areas of the healthcare, wage/labor, occupational safety, professional education, etc. industries.